 3. Fast-tracks healthcare claims

 COVID-19’s spread has also put a lot of pressure on the health institutions’ business and administrative departments too.
-These divisions are being terribly affected by the surge of patients on a daily basis.
+These divisions are being terribly affected by the surge of patients daily.
 To help fight this strain, Ant Financial has become a rescuer and developed a blockchain platform.
 This platform helps fast-track the healthcare claims processing.
-By keeping in mind ‘social distancing’ it reduces the need of constant face-to-face interaction between healthcare professionals and patients.
+By keeping in mind ‘social distancing’ reduces the need for constant face-to-face interaction between healthcare professionals and patients.

 5. Robots for reducing human interaction

-Aiming to facilitate isolation and social-distancing, robots are being deployed to perform necessary tasks of disinfecting, sterilizing and cleaning public areas and isolation centers.
+Aiming to facilitate isolation and social distancing, robots are being deployed to perform necessary tasks of disinfecting, sterilizing, and cleaning public areas and isolation centers.
 They are even used for food deliveries and other tasks to reduce human-to-human interaction since robots are not subjected to the virus.
-Blue Ocean Robotics has developed UVD robots which use UV-rays to disinfect the surfaces and kill viruses and it’s serving the healthcare industry across China.
+Blue Ocean Robotics has developed UVD robots that use UV-rays to disinfect the surfaces and kill viruses and it’s serving the healthcare industry across China.

 6. Supporting virus treatment

-Moreover, companies like BenevolentAI are also using its AI platforms and have come up with a list of drugs that are predicted to be helpful in treating the disease.
+Moreover, companies like BenevolentAI are also using their AI platforms and have come up with a list of drugs that are predicted to help treat the disease.

 7. Identifying infected individuals